 Spoiler alert: I loved this book!

 First of all, gay couples are not often seen in horror novels.
 Andrew and Eric’s characters were fantastically drawn.
 They were two parents who are absolutely in love with their daughter.
 One is overprotective and worried about never being the fun parent.
 The other is the fun parent, and worries that the other doesn’t see him as responsible enough.
 What made their characters so refreshing is that they are drawn to be parents, nothing more, nothing less.
-Sexual identity or gender politics doesn’t play into the story, and there are certainly no stereotypes to be found here.
-You could just as easily place a straight couple in the story and they would be just as relatable.
+There are certainly no stereotypes to be found here.
 This novel does an amazing job of making you love and relate to these characters from the start; it is the purest form of inclusion.
-Eric and Andrew are who they are, and are not there to fill a quota, or serve a political purpose.
-They are simply two people placed in a horrific situation and doing everything that they can to protect their daughter.
+Eric and Andrew are who they are; they are simply two people placed in a horrific situation and doing everything that they can to protect their daughter.

 I also loved how the three main protagonists were given three separate voices, with parts of the same situation being played out from different perspectives as a suspense builder.
 As the novel went on, it becomes almost uncomfortable and claustrophobic as things begin to happen that test their relationships with one another, as well as how they think of themselves.
 In particular, I loved hearing from Wen.
 Her voice was very unique in that it was clearly a child, but it allowed for her to speak very matter-of-factly and to the point.
 She knew how she felt about what was happening and was sure about those feelings.
 She was confused at the situation, to be sure, but definitely not confused about how she felt, which is something that I find that we tend to do as adults.
 We qualify or justify our feelings, resulting in sometimes denying how we feel.
 This sort of naked portrayal of a child’s emotions felt very fresh and raw.